 2023 Pinball Showcase Saturday May 6th and Sunday May 7th with about 500 machines on free play.
 Our facility is the one of the largest dedicated pinball venues (by unique game count) in North America and has games from the 1930s start of pinball, to 1950s “woodrails”, to the latest current games from Stern and other pinball makers.
 Every decade, manufacturer and game type is represented at the museum.
 There are many rare and hard to find games set up and ready to play.
 All machines are free play, so one entrance ticket allows unlimited play for the day.
 There’s something for every pinball fan here (we are the one of the largest dedicated pinball facility in North America.)
 But unlike other pinball museum type facilities, we are here every day working on our machines, making sure they play perfect!
 Arguably this makes us the best working/restored pinball collection in North America.

-Showcase Dates and Times.
+2023 Showcase Dates and Times.

-Tickets for the 2017 Pinball Show
+Ticket Reservations for the 2023 Pinball Show

 How Many Games will be at the Show case?

 There will be about 500 games available for free play.
 We list the game titles in a separate post here.
 These games are of known quality and caliber, and some are very rare.
 You’ll know what titles will be at the show ahead, there’s no guessing.

 Why is the Ann Arbor Pinball Show better and different?